drawable/fluss/README.md

 The store just stores data - nothing else.
 Handling the actions is done in the plugin.
 The plugin manipulates the data in the store.
 The plugin even knows how to undo the action, i.e. what data changes to apply to get to an earlier state.

+### No singleton dispatcher

+There are other implementations that do this as well.
+Basically you can create a domain, that defines the data and the actions that are performed on that data.
+Actions are executed on the domain.
+This allows you to have multiple domains in your application.
+Most relevant use case is separating UI state from Application state.

 ## Building